Phaust94/qeng_admin_api/README.md

 api.upload_level(level, GAME_ID)
 ```

+For updating EXISTING levels:

-For updating existing levels, a level has to have a `level_order_number` parameter set on LevelMetadata.
+A level has to have a `level_order_number` parameter set on LevelMetadata.
 If bonuses, hints or sectors are present - these will be completely overwritten.
 For level metadata - only the ones passed, will be updated, the rest will stay as they were